MikhailZoline/SeamlessUseOfOperationQueue/README.txt

 ]

-The parsing of the resulting JSON list to the local structure is done via the SwiftyJSON framework.
+The parsing of the resulting JSON list to the local structure is done via the Decodable protocol.
 The local structure is an array of photo-records to feed the table view.
 Each record retains an URL to download, the author's name, the width and height of the original photo, and so on.
 At this point, the table view knows how many rows it has and the URLs of the images to display.
 To eliminate